PAPAMICA/docker-environment/README.md

 bash -c "$(curl -s https://raw.githubusercontent.com/PAPAMICA/docker-environment/main/install-docker-environment.sh)"
 ```

+### Redirect URL to IP
+You need to redirect this URL to server IP:
+- traefik.ndd
+- portainer.ndd

 ## Deploy on Infomaniak Public Cloud (or OpenStack)
 You can use my heat template with this command: